 out and store them in a ziploc baggie.

 For some of my medicinal herbs I like to either make an infused oil or a tincture.
 After making all the oil and tincture I think I’ll need for the next year, I dry the rest.

-And of course I dry the herbs that are good as tea.
+And, of course, I dry all the herbs that I want to use as tea.

 Start harvesting herbs when the usable parts (usually the leaves) are mature and before the plant starts flowering.

 Cut the plant on a sunny day in the early morning, when the plant’s oils are starting to rise but before the heat of the day sets in and dries up the oils that